 There are four reasons why you would consider repositioning your brand:

-- Pursuing a new audience – This is all about relevancy.
-Your market has/is ageing (aren’t we all), and there is a need to migrate generations.
-Maybe there are new segments where your existing positioning simply doesn’t resonate.
-The big challenge with this level of change is to capture new growth without losing existing customers unexpectedly.
+- Expanding to a new or broader market.
+Attracting a new audience is about relevancy.
+Your market may have grown older (as we all do) and there is a need to migrate generations.
+There are new segments where your existing positioning simply doesn’t resonate.
+The big challenge is to capture new growth without losing existing customers unexpectedly.

-- Significant gains can be made through becoming relevant to your competitor’s customers.
-The key is understanding how the market (those who buy) sees your category.
+- Significant gains can be made by switching your competitor’s customers.
+The key is to adapt to how the market (those who buy) see your category.
 Often it’s more about tweaking the positioning and strengthening the brand assets and engagement.

-- Adapting to competitive forces – Competitors may have launched a product/service that’s just better than what your brand offers or worse, will potentially make your product obsolete.
+- Adapting to competitive forces – Competitors may have launched a product/service that’s just better than what your brand offers or, worse, will potentially make your product obsolete.
 It could also be that their branding campaign is superior to yours.
-In these cases, brand repositioning might help your product find an alternative selling point versus your competitors.
+In situations like this, brand repositioning might help your product find an alternative selling point versus your competitors.